moorf/hotia/README.md

 HOTSU - ppy/osu fork with performance in mind.
+Get 2x performance (at least in taiko) now!

 Small changes done with the main goal - *making it run good on mobile*.

 It runs much better on mobile now, and even better if you turn off HUD.

 This is taiko-first -- turning off hitsounds give tiny bit more fps.
 Argon taiko hit object is also simplified for a small performance gain.

 [**Latest release**](https://github.com/moorf/hotsu/releases/latest)